Uniformed Services Former Spouses Protection Act

 When will payments begin?

-If the requirements of the USFSPA have been met, payments to a former spouse must begin no later than 90 days after the date of effective service of a complete application.
+If the requirements of the USFSPA have been met, payments to a former spouse must begin no later than 90 days after the date of "effective service" (mail/fax date) of a complete application.
 If the member has not yet retired at the time the former spouse submits his or her application, payments must begin no later than 90 days after the date on which the member first becomes entitled to receive retired pay.